kinow/nestor/index.md

   tools.</p>

   <p>The project is still in beta, but we already have a lot of ideas to put in practice.
-  If you are interested in helping, feel free to browse the [open issues](https://github.com/nestor-qa/nestor/issues?state=open) or send us a message in our [mailing list](https://groups.google.com/forum/#!forum/nestor-dev).</p>
+  If you are interested in helping, feel free to browse the
+  <a href="https://github.com/nestor-qa/nestor/issues?state=open">open issues</a> or
+  send us a message in our
+  <a href="https://groups.google.com/forum/#!forum/nestor-dev">mailing list</a>.</p>

   <h2><span class="pictos">U</span>Team</h2>
   <ul>